elamaran619/amazon-quicksight-user-guide/doc_source/troubleshoot-athena-glue-table-not-upgraded.md

-# Table Incompatible when using AWS Glue with Athena in Amazon QuickSight<a name="troubleshoot-athena-glue-table-not-upgraded"></a>
+# Table Incompatible When Using AWS Glue with Athena in Amazon QuickSight<a name="troubleshoot-athena-glue-table-not-upgraded"></a>

-If you are getting errors when using AWS Glue tables in Athena with Amazon QuickSight, it might be because you are missing some metadata\.
-Follow these steps to find out if your tables don't have the "TableType" attribute that Amazon QuickSight needs for the Athena connector to work\.
-Usually, the metadata for these tables wasn't migrated to the AWS Glue data catalog\.
-For more information, see [ Upgrading to the AWS Glue Data Catalog Step\-by\-Step](https://docs.aws.amazon.com/athena/latest/ug/glue-upgrade.html)
+If you are getting errors when using AWS Glue tables in Athena with Amazon QuickSight, it might be because you're missing some metadata\.
+Follow these steps to find out if your tables don't have the `TableType` attribute that Amazon QuickSight needs for the Athena connector to work\.
+Usually, the metadata for these tables wasn't migrated to the AWS Glue Data Catalog\.
+For more information, see [Upgrading to the AWS Glue Data Catalog Step\-by\-Step](https://docs.aws.amazon.com/athena/latest/ug/glue-upgrade.html) in the* AWS Glue Developer Guide\.*

 If you don't want to migrate to the AWS Glue data catalog at this time, you have two options\.
-You can recreate each Glue table through AWS Glue Console\.
-Alternately, you can use use the CLI scripts listed in the following procedure to identify and update tables with missing `TableType` attributes\.
+You can recreate each AWS Glue table through the AWS Glue Management Console\.
+Alternatively, you can use the AWS CLI scripts listed in the following procedure to identify and update tables with missing `TableType` attributes\.

 If you prefer to use the CLI to do this, use the following procedure to help you design your scripts\.